 In this age of digital transformation which has seen a proliferation of self-service options, many people prefer to get answers to their questions without ever speaking directly to a contact center agent.
 But when the channels of their choice fail, and they must call the contact center for resolution, they expect a positive customer experience.

 When a customer does call, they will likely reach an interactive voice response system (IVR).
-The problem is that many of them are outdated, have confusing menu options and require clumsy authentication.
+The problem is that many of them are outdated.
+Companies may have installed a system many years ago that is mired in IVR history, and have not updated it since, or they just keep adding more and more information without reviewing the overall structure against the needs of today’s customers.
+The often results in confusing menu options, old information, and clumsy authentication requirements.
 Instead of providing a positive, effortless experience, customers can become even further frustrated and dissatisfied.

 Here are five simple things you can do to improve Interactive Voice Response (IVR):.